adityabharadwaj198/adityabharadwaj198.github.io/_posts/2025-07-25-meteor-score.md

 date: 2025-07-25
 categories: [blog]
 tags: [ai, evals, promptfoo, lexical-similarity]
-excerpt: "A quick dive into METEOR, a smarter evaluation metric for LLM outputs — and a behind-the-scenes look at how I implemented it for Promptfoo."
+excerpt: "A quick dive into METEOR, a smarter evaluation metric for LLM outputs, and a behind-the-scenes look at how I implemented it for Promptfoo."
 ---

 I was recently going over Chip Huyen's AI engineering book (if you want a quick beginner friendly compilation you should check out the book).
 In Chapter 3 of the book titled Evaluation Methodology, she mentions different kinds of Lexical similarity metrics - which include BLEU, METEOR & ROUGE.
 It reminded me of the time when I implemented the METEOR metric for a eval + ai red teaming tool called Promptfoo.
 Let's dive into it.